denvercude/Ai-E-Reader/backend/README.md

 #### Environment Variables

-Add the following to your `.env` file (or set in your deployment platformZ):
+Add the following to your `.env` file (or set in your deployment platform):

 ```env
 AWS_ACCESS_KEY_ID=